Documentation Index

 All commands run in dry-run mode by default - they preview what would change without modifying anything.
 This is recommended before applying patches for the first time.

-# Preview what would be patched (no changes made)
+# Preview what would be patched - no API key needed

 rootio_patcher pip remediate